rl1987/trickster.dev/tricksterblog/content/post/using-python-and-mitmproxy-to-scrape-private-api-of-mobile-app.md

 content-length: 0
 ```

 Let us discuss what we see here.
-This is rather straightforward call to RESTful API that asks for JSON response that can be
+This is a rather straightforward call to RESTful API that asks for a JSON response that can be
-compressed. `User-Agent` header is custom to the app. `x-mal-client-id` seems to be API key that is hardcoded into the app
+compressed. `User-Agent` header is custom to the app. `x-mal-client-id` seems to be an API key that is hardcoded into the app
 and that we will be reusing in our script.
-API call is to `/v3/anime` endpoint with bunch of URL parameters narrowing down the
+The API call is to `/v3/anime` endpoint with a bunch of URL parameters narrowing down the
 exact data the app wants to receive.
-Notably, it has `start_season_season` parameter with value `winter` and `start_season_year`
+Notably, it has `start_season_season` parameter with the value `winter` and `start_season_year`
-parameter with value `2022`.
+parameter with the value `2022`.
 We don't want to hardcode these parameters and will be looking into earlier API calls to see
 where the app gets these from.

-Luckily for us, the app makes the following request that gets a JSON response with list of seasons, one of which is marked as
+Luckily for us, the app makes the following request that gets a JSON response with a list of seasons, one of which is marked as
 current.

 [Seasons API response](/2022-01-18_17.38.04.png)